seven1m/rpi-check-in-printer/README.md

 Of course, you can hide the Raspberry Pi away under a table or whatever.

+## What You'll Need

+1. A Raspberry Pi 4

+   This *might* work on an older Raspberry Pi, but you're on your own.

+1. A Dymo printer.
+I have only tested with the Dymo LabelWriter 450 and 450 Turbo.
+Other printers *should* work, but I'm not sure.

 ## The Steps

 1. Enable Check-ins "Universal Printing" [here](https://check-ins.planningcenteronline.com/universal_printing_beta).